srjturner/abdicate/README.md

     // Require Abdicate itself
     var Context = require('abdicate')

-    // Create the DI Context, supplying the base directories to autowire: var rootpath = path.join(__dirname, 'src')
+    // Create the DI Context, supplying the base directories to scan for annotated functions: var rootpath = path.join(__dirname, 'src')
     var context = new Context([rootpath])

-    // Explicitly register any factories that cannot be autowired: context.register('environment', process.env.NODE_ENV || 'development')
+    // Explicitly register any functions that cannot be discovered by scanning the file-system: context.register('environment', process.env.NODE_ENV || 'development')

     // Bootstrap the DI Context (Promise-style API) with eager-instantiation = true